HMS Temeraire (1798)

-After undergoing substantial repairs, Temeraire was employed blockading the French fleets and supporting British operations off the Spanish coasts.
-She went out to the Baltic in 1809, defending convoys against Danish gunboat attacks, and by 1810 was off the Spanish coast again, helping to defend Cádiz against a French army.
-Her last action was against the French off Toulon, when she came under fire from shore batteries.
-The ship returned to Britain in 1813 for repairs, but was laid up.
+After undergoing substantial repairs, Temeraire participated in blockades of the French navy and supported British operations on the Spanish coast.
+She went to the Baltic Sea in 1809, defending convoys against attacks by Danish gunboats, and by 1810 was off the Spanish coast again, helping to defend Cádiz against a French siege.
+Her last action occurred off Toulon, when she came under fire from French shore batteries.
+Temeraire returned to Britain in 1813 for repairs, but was laid up.
 She was converted to a prison ship and moored in the River Tamar until 1819.
-Further service brought her to Sheerness as a receiving ship, then a victualling depot, and finally a guard ship.
+She was subsequently brought to Sheerness and served as a receiving ship, then a depot ship and finally a guard ship.
 The Admiralty ordered her to be sold in 1838, and she was towed up the Thames to be broken up.

-This final voyage was depicted in a J. M. W. Turner oil painting greeted with critical acclaim, entitled The Fighting Temeraire tugged to her last Berth to be broken up, 1838.
-The painting continues to be held in high regard: it was voted Britain's favourite painting in a BBC radio poll in 2005 and it appears briefly in the James Bond movie Skyfall.
+This final voyage was depicted in a 1839 J. M. W. Turner painting titled The Fighting Temeraire, which was greeted with critical acclaim.
+The painting was voted Britain's favourite painting in a BBC radio poll in 2005 and appeared briefly in the 2012 James Bond movie Skyfall.
 A reproduction of the painting appears on the back of the Bank of England £20 note issued in 2020.